vasconcelos-giovanni/gio-chirper/README.md

 ## The project idea

-This project is a modern microblogging platform, GioChirp, developed based in the tutorial in [Laravel Bootcamp](https://bootcamp.laravel.com/).
+This project is a modern microblogging platform, GioChirps, developed based in the tutorial in [Laravel Bootcamp](https://bootcamp.laravel.com/).

 One can create an account, post and edit their thoughts and receive e-mail notification when other users share messages.